Have you visited Canberra with kids?

 12. Old Bus Depot Markets

 For a bout of colour and creativity visit the Old Bus Depot markets on a Sunday and soak up the vibrant atmosphere, stock up on unique handcrafted wares for the whole family, and pick up a snack from one of the artisan food stalls.
+Canberra kids love a visit and so do visitors to the city.

 Location: 21 Wentworth Ave, Kingston ACT 2604